 Are you a busy GM?
 Does session prep take too long?
 Do you never have time to work on the cool little details that can bring your session to life?
-Well fear not!
+Well, fear not!
 That’s where the 20 Things line comes in.
 Compiled from the free 20 Things posts available at Raging Swan’s website, this short, focused compilation gives you, the time-crunched GM, the tools to effortlessly add verisimilitude and detail to your adventure.
 Use the material herein either before or during play and bask in your players’ adulation.
-This instalment provides five tables designed to help you flesh out and bring to life a slavers’ compound.
+This instalment provides four tables designed to help you flesh out and bring to life a red dragon’s lair.